 Malini Raghavan, Ph.D.

-Professor of Microbiology & Immunology, Director of GPI, Co-Director, ITTP
+Professor of Microbiology & Immunology, Co-Director, ITTP

 Research Interests: Polymorphisms and biology of MHC I